oreillymedia/c-in-a-nutshell-2E/README.md

 C in a Nutshell, 2e
 ==========

-This is the example code [files to come shortly] that accompanies C in a Nutshell, 2e by AUTHOR (9781491904756).
+This is the example code that accompanies C in a Nutshell, 2e by Peter Prinz and Tony Crawford (9781491904756).

 Click the Download Zip button to the right to download example code.